 While the ICR addresses New England’s total capacity requirement assuming the system overall has no transmission constraints, certain subareas are limited in their ability to export or import power.
 To address the impacts of these constraints on subarea reliability, before each FCA, the ISO determines the local sourcing requirement (LSR) and maximum capacity limit (MCL) for certain subareas within New England.
 An LSR is the minimum amount of capacity that must be electrically located within an import-constrained load zone to meet the ICR.
 An MCL is the maximum amount of capacity that can be procured in an export-constrained load zone to meet the total ICR for the New England region.
 Areas that have either an LSR or an MCL and that meet other market tests are designated as capacity zones in the Forward Capacity Auction.
 These designations help ensure that the appropriate amount of capacity is procured within these capacity zones to satisfy the ICR and contribute effectively to total system reliability.
 (See Section 4.1.3.2 and 4.2 for further discussion of capacity zones.)

-The LSR and MCL values, associated with the respective capacity commitment period’s FCA, are included in for the 2015/2016 through the 2018/2019 capacity commitment periods.
+The LSR and MCL values, associated with the respective capacity commitment period’s FCA, are included in Table 4-2 for the 2015/2016 through the 2018/2019 capacity commitment periods.
 Like the net ICR, the LSR and MCL capacity zones and values for FCA #10 were under development at the time of the RSP15 publication and will be filed with FERC in November 2015.
 In December 2015 or early 2016, the ISO plans to present to the PAC the representative LSR and MCL values for 2020/2021 through 2024/2025 using the same probabilistic calculation techniques and assumptions used for determining the 2019/2020 LSR and MCL values.